 In Nehemiah chapter 8, the Israelites just finished rebuilding the wall around Jerusalem.
-In gratitude they all gathered to listen to the public reading of Scripture.
-As they listened they became convicted by their disobedience to God’s commands.
+At the same time, they found a copy of the Scripture. so they all gathered to listen to its public reading.
+As they listened, they became convicted by their disobedience to God’s commands.
 Grief began to rise, so Nehemiah called a joyful celebration stating that the joy of the Lord is our strength.

 Nehemiah recognized that grief that lasts beyond its time saps energy and leads away from faith.
 Joy leads us into the heart of the Lord and helps us see His joy for us.
 Grief has its season, but joy is our lifestyle (Psalm 30:5).

 How Can We Enter Into God’s Joy in the Midst of Evil?

 This can be so tough.
 Joy is an overflow of heaven, but we can’t just will ourselves to not grieve.
 In order to help you make this transition, I have listed three steps to maintain your joy.
 Sorrow may last for a night, but joy comes in the morning (Psalm 30:5).

 - Choose to believe that God’s goodness is greater than the evil you are experiencing.

 - Thank God for His goodness and actively look for evidences of his goodness that still lives.

 - Activate your faith in God’s goodness by choosing to focus on joy.